bookofproofs/bookofproofs.github.io/_sources/history/19th-century/scholtz.md

 title: Scholtz, Ágoston
 born: 1844
 died: 1916
-keywords: Ágoston Scholtz, Hungarian Mathematics, Projective Geometry, Theory of Determinants, Non-Euclidean geometry, Scholtz Spaces, Riemannian Geometry
+keywords: ágoston scholtz,scholtz
-description: Ágoston Scholtzwas a Hungarian mathematician who made significant contributions to projective geometry, theory of determinants and non-Euclidean geometry.
-He established the formal representation of non-Euclidean cosmology and developed many mathematical methods, theorems and equations.
+description: Ágoston Scholtz was a Hungarian mathematician, one of the founders of the Hungarian Mathematics and Physics Association.
+He worked on projective geometry and theory of determinants.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---